 The upper floor of the house was for private quarters, and the lower floor for services (courtyard, stables, barn, garage).

 The documentation left by the Count of Regla in the mansion allowed us to know several of the customs of the time in Real del Monte.

 What is the Casa Grande?

-The Casa Grande was an important residential building commissioned by the powerful Compañía de Aventureros de las Minas during the mining boom of Real del Monte, serving first as a rest house for the Count of Regla then as lodging for the highest level personnel of the mines.
+The Casa Grande was an important residential building commissioned by the powerful Compañía de Aventureros de las Minas during the mining boom of Real del Monte, serving first as a rest house for the Count of Regla and then as lodging for the highest-level personnel of the mines.